llm-bible/llm-bible.github.io/_publications/anagnostidis2024how.markdown

 ---
 layout: publication
-title: How Susceptible are alms to Influence in Prompts
+title: How Susceptible are LLMs to Influence in Prompts
 authors: Anagnostidis Sotiris, Bulian Jannis
 conference: "Arxiv"
 year: 2024